AmaiKinono/puni/README.md

   `(` will also insert a space before it when proper.
 Puni doesn't do that.

 ParEdit could be mostly replaced by Puni.
-But if you are wondering if there are still more efficient way of editing Lisp code, maybe [Lispy](https://github.com/abo-abo/lispy) is for you.
+But if you are wondering if there are still more efficient ways of editing Lisp code, maybe [Lispy](https://github.com/abo-abo/lispy) is for you.

 Lispy is like ParEdit, with shorter (mostly single-key, without modifier)